-From 2022, BYOD laptop is compulsory for Year 9/10 students.
+From 2024, BYOD laptop is compulsory for years 9-12 students and is expected for year 13.
 It is our philosophy that a laptop brought to school is for education purposes and sits alongside the many other teaching and learning tools we provide.
 It is important the laptop brought to school meets specifications, which are outlined below.